Sacramento State Hornets men's basketball

-The Sacramento State Hornets men's basketball team is the basketball team that represents California State University, Sacramento in Sacramento, California.
-Members of the Big Sky Conference since 1996, the Hornets have yet to play in the NCAA Division I Tournament or the National Invitation Tournament (NIT).
-They are currently coached by Mike Bibby.
-Recently, former NBA star Shaquille O'Neal took over as the GM of basketball operations at the university.
+The Sacramento State Hornets men's basketball team represents California State University, Sacramento, located in Sacramento, California.
+The program competes in the Big West Conference (Big West) in Division I of the National Collegiate Athletic Association (NCAA).
+The Hornets play their home games at the Hornet Pavilion.
+The Hornets have yet to play in the NCAA Division I Tournament or the National Invitation Tournament (NIT).
+They are currently coached by Mike Bibby and that same year, former NBA star Shaquille O'Neal took over as the GM of basketball operations at the university.
+They were members of the Big Sky Conference from 1999 to 2026.

 Postseason

 CIT results

 The Hornets have appeared in the CollegeInsider.com Postseason Tournament (CIT) once, with a record of 1–1.